bob-fornal/work-notes/Cloud/AWS/CSAA/Route-53.md

 Summary: **If the domain is on a 3rd party registrar, can use Route 53 as the DNS Service Provider**.

-1. Create a Hosted Zone in Route 53.
+1. Create a Public Hosted Zone in Route 53.
 2. Update NS (Name Server) Records on 3rd party site to use Route 53 **Name Servers**.